 Most items of uniform are purchased through the school's uniform shop.
 It is important that students wear the uniform correctly and that parents endorse and support the uniform policy.
-For full details, please refer to Appendix A
+For full details, please refer to our Uniform Guidelines.

 DAILY EXPECTATIONS